MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-post-capacities.md

 ms.locfileid: "8516751"
 ---
 # <a name="post-capacities"></a>Post Capacities
-In the capacity journal, you post consumed capacities that are not assigned to the works order.
-For example, maintenance work must be assigned to capacity, but not to a works order.
+In the capacity journal, you post consumed capacities that are not assigned to the production order.
+For example, maintenance work must be assigned to capacity, but not to a production order.

 ## <a name="to-post-capacities"></a>To post capacities
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Capacity Journals**, and then choose the related link.